scrapy/scrapy/docs/intro/tutorial.rst

     scrapy crawl quotes -o quotes.jsonl

-The `JSON Lines`_ format is useful because it's stream-like, you can easily append new records to it.
-It doesn't have the same problem of JSON when you run twice.
+The `JSON Lines`_ format is useful because it's stream-like, so you can easily append new records to it.
+It doesn't have the same problem as JSON when you run twice.
 Also, as each record is a separate line, you can process big files without having to fit everything in memory, there are tools like `JQ`_ to help do that at the command-line.